 16. You like to hike?
 The Wienerwald has got you covered.

-If summer means long walks in nature for you, Vienna’s surrounded by endless possibilities to play out these adventures by foot.
+If summer means long walks in nature for you, Vienna’s surrounded by endless possibilities to play out these adventures on foot.
 The Wienerwald has a wealth of walking trails suited to all kinds of hikers.
 We’ve also got a list of a few nature walks that we love around Vienna.

 18. The open air summer events

-There’s no shortage of fantastic outdoor events happening in Vienna throughout summer, from open air cinema to food festivals.
-While there will be less happening in the year of Corona, there’s still plenty on offer.
+There’s no shortage of fantastic outdoor events happening in Vienna throughout summer, from open-air cinema to food festivals.
+While there will be less happening this year, there’s still plenty on offer.
 Keep an eye on our week and weekend event guides to stay up-to-date.

 19. The city could just about rival Rome with the number of gelaterias on its streets